How to fix shortcuts not working on iPhone

 Reset all settings

-Finally, if nothing works, and you’re sure that the shortcut isn’t broken and it works on other iPhones, just not yours, go ahead and reset all your iPhone settings.
-This will default all changed or added settings and fix any errors preventing the shortcuts from running.
+If nothing works and you’re sure the shortcut isn’t broken and works on other devices, resetting all your settings may help fix errors preventing the shortcuts from running.

 Shortcuts not working on Apple Watch

-Due to the obvious limitations of an Apple Watch, just a handful of shortcuts run on this.
-So, if a popular shortcut doesn’t work on your Apple Watch, chances are it’s not designed to do so in the first place.
+Because of the obvious Apple Watch limitations, only a handful of shortcuts run on your wrist.
+If a popular shortcut just doesn’t work on your Apple Watch, it was probably not designed to run there in the first place.

-You can see all the shortcuts installed on your Apple Watch by tapping Shortcuts > Apple Watch inside the iOS Shortcuts app.
+You can view a list of all shortcuts installed on your Apple Watch in the Apple Watch section of the iPhone’s Shortcuts app.

 Apple Watch Shortcuts on iPhone